 - 6 leaves from a head of green leaf lettuce, washed, ends trimmed

-- Pickled radishes and red onions Combine vinegar, water, sugar and salt in a small sauce pan.
-Bring to a boil.
-Lower heat to a simmer and cook just until salt and sugar dissolve.
-Remove from heat.
-Put onions and radishes into a medium sized bowl.
-Pour Vinegar mixture over and stir.
-Allow to cool for 15 minutes.
-Cover with plastic wrap and put in the fridge for at least an hour and up to 3 days.
+- Put sliced onions and radishes into a bowl.
+Combine vinegar, water, sugar and salt in a small sauce pan and bring to a boil.
+Lower to a simmer and cook just until salt and sugar dissolve.
+Pour the hot mixture over the onions and radishes and stir.
+Cool for 15-20 minutes.
+Cover pickled onions and radishes with plastic wrap and refrigerate for at least an hour and up to two weeks.